 - 1. Purpose of DPA.
 The purpose of this DPA is to describe the duties and responsibilities to protect Student Data including compliance with all applicable federal, state, and local privacy laws, rules, and regulations, all as may be amended from time to time.
 In performing these services, the Provider shall be considered a School Official with a legitimate educational interest, and performing services otherwise provided by the LEA.
-Provider shall be under the direct control and supervision of the LEA, with respect to its use of Student Data - 2.
-Student Data to Be Provided.
-In order to perform the Services described above, LEA shall provide Student Data as identified in the Schedule of Data, attached hereto as Exhibit "B". - 3.
+Provider shall be under the direct control and supervision of the LEA, with respect to its use of Student Data. - Student Data to Be Provided.
+In order to perform the Services described above, LEA shall provide Student Data as identified in the Schedule of Data, attached hereto as Exhibit "B".
+Student Data does not include any deidentified or anonymized data. - 3.
 DPA Definitions.
 The definition of terms used in this DPA is found in Exhibit "C".
 In the event of a conflict, definitions used in this DPA shall prevail over terms used in any other writing, including, but not limited to the Service Agreement, Terms of Service, Privacy Policies etc.